MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-consumable-in-app-product-purchases.md

 > [!NOTE]
 > This article demonstrates how to use members of the [Windows.ApplicationModel.Store](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.store.aspx) namespace.
-If your app targets Windows 10, version 1607, or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to manage add-ons (also known as in-app products or IAPs) instead of the **Windows.ApplicationModel.Store** namespace.
-For more information, see [In-app purchases and trials](in-app-purchases-and-trials.md).
+If your app targets Windows 10, version 1607, or later, we recommend that you use members of the [Windows.Services.Store](https://msdn.microsoft.com/library/windows/apps/windows.services.store.aspx) namespace to manage add-ons instead of the **Windows.ApplicationModel.Store** namespace.
+For more information, see [this article](enable-consumable-add-on-purchases.md).

 Offer consumable in-app products—items that can be purchased, used, and purchased again—through the Store commerce platform to provide your customers with a purchase experience that is both robust and reliable.
 This is especially useful for things like in-game currency (gold, coins, etc.) that can be purchased and then used to purchase specific power-ups.